cycle/entity-behavior-identifier/README.md

 ## ULID Examples

-**ULID (Universally Unique Lexicographically Sortable Identifier):** A 128-bit identifier designed for high uniqueness and lexicographical sortability.
+### ULID (Universally Unique Lexicographically Sortable Identifier)
+A 128-bit identifier designed for high uniqueness and lexicographical sortability.
 It combines a timestamp component with random data, allowing for ordered IDs that can be generated rapidly and are human-readable, making it ideal for databases and distributed systems.

 ```php
 use Cycle\Annotated\Annotation\Column;